Tea 101: The Six Categories and the Role of Oxidation

 White Tea

-Unlike green tea, which undergoes heat to halt oxidation, white tea walks a fine line—its enzymes are never fully shut down or sped up.
-This allows for a slow, quiet transformation: both enzymatic and non-enzymatic oxidation gradually unfold, preserving nearly 90% of the tea polyphenols right after it’s made.
+Unlike green tea, which undergoes heat to halt oxidation, white tea walks a fine line.
+Its enzymes are never fully shut down or sped up.
+This allows for a slow, quiet transformation where both enzymatic and non-enzymatic oxidation gradually unfold.
+As a result, nearly 90 percent of the tea polyphenols are preserved right after it’s made.

 Wild King Peony